Officials ID victim, charge boyfriend with murder in Framingham stabbing

 Angelina Rust, who lives in the complex, says the killing has left her shocked.

 “My soul left my body,” she said.
-“It was the most shocking thing ever because I grew up here, like, 36 years since I was born I grew up here and things have happened — like fights and stuff like that — but never a murder, ever in life.”
+“It was the most shocking thing ever because I grew up here, like, 36 years since I was born I grew up here and things have happened — like fights and stuff like that — but never a murder.”

 This is a developing story; stay with 7NEWS on-air and online for the latest updates.